-The Meeting will be entirely virtual and Shareholders and proxyholders will not be able to attend in person.
+The Meeting will be held entirely virtually and Shareholders and proxyholders will not be able to attend physically in person at any location.
 If you are a registered shareholder or a duly appointed proxyholder (including Non-Registered Shareholders who have duly appointed themselves as proxyholder), you will be able to attend, vote and ask questions at the Meeting, all in real time.
 If you are a Non-Registered Shareholder who does not appoint themselves as proxyholder then you may attend the meeting as a guest, but you will not be able to vote or ask questions at the Meeting.

 You will be able to participate in the Meeting using an internet-connected device such as a laptop, computer, tablet or mobile phone.
 In order to run the Meeting platform, you will need the latest version of Chrome, Safari, Edge or Firefox, that are running the most updated version of the applicable software plugins and that meet the minimum system requirements.
-If you have any doubt, you can check your system's compatibility by visiting https://www.lumiglobal.com/faq for additional information.

-If you are accessing the Meeting you must remain connected to the internet at all times during the meeting in order to vote when balloting commences.
+If you are accessing the Meeting, you must remain connected to the internet at all times during the meeting in order to vote when balloting commences.
 It is your responsibility to ensure internet connectivity for the duration of the Meeting.
 Note that if you lose connectivity once the Meeting has commenced, there may be insufficient time to resolve your issue before ballot voting is completed.
 Even if you plan to attend the Meeting, you should consider voting your shares in advance so that your vote will be counted in case you later decide not to attend the Meeting or in the event that you experience any technical difficulties and are unable to access the Meeting and vote for any reason.
-Please note that you cannot vote if you access the Meeting by dialling in - voting at the Meeting can only be done through the Meeting portal.
-If you encounter technical difficulties, please contact Computershare on +61 3 9415 4024.
+Please note that you cannot vote if you access the Meeting by dialling in - voting at the Meeting can only be done through the online Meeting portal.
+If you encounter technical difficulties, please contact Computershare on Local 888-724-2416 or International +1 (781) 575 2748.